 “The MA certainly helped me secure my current position as the Further Education and Training Recruitment Officer […].
 With the moratorium on recruitment of new staff, the ageing workforce, restructuring, the changing expectations from both employers and employees, the psychological contract, I am actually putting into practice my learnings from the Masters programme on a daily basis.”

 For those students interested in research careers, our graduates may also consider progressing to doctoral studies in the area or engage in further specialisation in the area of work psychology.
 Our School offers both funded and self-funded PhD opportunities.

 - A primary honours degree (NFQ, Level 8) in Psychology.

 - Satisfy the eligibility requirements for graduate membership of the Psychological Society of Ireland or the British Psychological Society.
 This can be demonstrated by:

 - Evidence that your undergraduate degree is accredited by the PSI or BPS (see bps.org.uk) or

 - Evidence from the BPS that they consider your undergraduate degree to be equivalent to a PSI/BPS accredited degree, in terms of granting you eligibility for graduate membership of the society.

 - A second class honours grade one degree is required.
-Consideration will be given to second class honours grade two (level 8 degree) candidates, where for example an applicant has relevant work experience or has performed impressively in another Master’s degree acceptable to the School selection committee.
+Consideration under Recognition of Prior Learning (RPL) will be given to second class honours grade two (level 8 degree) candidates, where for example an applicant has relevant work experience or has performed impressively in another Master’s degree acceptable to the School selection committee.
 In such cases, the applicant should set out the grounds upon which they wish to be considered in the supplementary statement and/or interview.